-The problem though, it’s often challenging to tell a good story.
-A memorable tale needs to be terse, fluid, logical and inviting, the failure of which the entire story becomes a distraction or a bore.
+The problem, though, it’s often challenging to tell a good story.
+A memorable tale needs to be terse, fluid, logical, and inviting.
+The failure of which the entire story becomes a distraction or a bore.
 Because of this, it might be wise in most situations to stick to punchy quotations.
-Anecdotes, as in crispy ones, would usually also be preferable to rambling, drawn-out sagas.
+Anecdotes, as in crispy ones, would usually be preferable to rambling, drawn-out sagas too.

-12. Successful Public Speaking Gives Audiences Something to Take Home (Content Tip)
+12. Give Audiences Something to Go Home With (Content Tip)

-13. Know That There Are Three Types of Public Speeches in Public Speaking (Content Tip)
+13. Know That There Are Three Types of Speeches (Content Tip)

-In order to craft effective content, it is important to know that there are different types of speeches and presentations.
-Experts sometimes disagree on how many types there exactly are.
-For this list, three generic types would be discussed.
+Great speechwriting begins with knowing there are different types of speeches and presentations.
+Experts disagree on how many types there exactly are, but for this list of tips and techniques, three generic types will be discussed.

-Informative speeches or presentations aim to explain events, persons, objects, or places.
-In other words, an informative speech shares details about a chosen subject, with the subtler aim of facilitating easier comprehension through elaboration.
+- Informative Speeches: Informative speeches or presentations aim to explain events, persons, objects, or places.
+In other words, they share details about a chosen subject, with the subtler aim of facilitating easier comprehension through elaboration.
 (Refer to tips 14 to 17)

-A persuasive speech aims to convince the audience into embracing the speaker’s point of view.
+- Persuasive Speeches: These aim to convince the audience to embrace the speaker’s point of view.
 It inevitably includes various justifications or evidence.
 As spice, there might also be anecdotes or stories.
-Often, persuasive speeches end with a very marked call-to-action.
-To buy a product, to reject another viewpoint, to vote for someone, etc. Because of their intentions, persuasive speeches frequently get very fiery.
+Often, persuasive speeches end with a marked call to action.
+To buy a product, to reject another viewpoint, to vote for someone, etc. Because of their intentions, they frequently get very fiery.
 (Refer to tips 19 to 21)

-Special occasion speeches are those that address a particular event or moment.
+- Special Occasion Speeches: Special occasion speeches are those that address a particular event or moment.
 They could be toasts, welcome statements, prize-giving introductions, or even eulogies.
 Many involve impromptu situations too, thus making them the most harrowing.
 Of all three types of speeches, special occasion speeches are arguably the hardest to prepare for.
-In many situations, you’d have to work with an audience you have little time to research about.
+In many situations, you’d have to work with an audience you have little time to research.
 (Refer to tips 22 to 25)

-In real life, speeches and presentations are seldom delineated so clearly.
-For example, many special occasion speeches are strongly informative in many ways.
+Note: In real life, speeches and presentations are seldom so clearly delineated.
+For example, many special occasion speeches are strongly informative.
 A sales pitch could be informative and persuasive at the same time.
-Regardless, the fundamentals of good speechwriting/strong content preparation are the same for all.
-These fundamentals include knowing your audience, presenting your information or arguments logically and clearly, and being appropriate in manner of delivery.

 14. Do Not Overload (Informative Speech Tip)

-Overloading is when you cramp so many details into your informative speech, it becomes painful to listen to.
+Overloading is when you cramp so much information into your informative speech, it becomes painful to listen to.
 You are literally introducing new facts every half a minute.
 What happens when you do that?
 The audience shuts off.
 It is a reflex reaction.

 15. Inform, Don't Simply Tell (Informative Speech Tip)